crdpa/kolekti/README.md

 ## ABOUT

-### Work in progress!
-Not usable yet.

 Kolekti displays info about [Musyca's database](https://github.com/crdpa/musyca/) in the terminal.

+Just type the dates in YYYY-MM-DD format and see the output.

+Any other format or text will be discarded.
+If you type "March" in 'Start Date' and '2022-03-01' in 'End Date', it will retrieve all the data from the beginning to '2022-03-01'.

 ## TODO

 - [x] Show top artists, top songs and top albums
-- [ ] Implement start date and end date to retrieve data
+- [x] Implement start date and end date to retrieve data
 - [ ] Design the UI